Fawxy/CBPinEntryView/README.md

 Get the code with either `entryView.getPinAsString()` or `entryView.getPinAsInt()`.

+### Entry callbacks

+There are two delegate methods `entryChanged(_ completed: Bool)` and `entryCompleted(with entry: String?)`.
+The first will let you know each time the entry is changed, and whether they have completed the entry.
+The second function will get called when the user fills out the entry to completion and the entered pin will be passed.

 ### Secure entry

 Secure entry with customisable secure character (change from ● to ✱ or any other character).
 Enable `isSecure`.